cu-library/lorica/README.md

         Address for the server to bind on. (default ":8877") -allowedorigins string
         A list of allowed origins for CORS, delimited by the ; character.
 To allow any origin to connect, use *.
+  -checkproxyheaders
+        Have the rate limiter use the IP address from the X-Forwarded-For and X-Real-IP header first.
+You may need this if you are running Lorica behind a proxy.
   -loglevel string
         The maximum log level which will be logged. error < warn < info < debug < trace.
 For example, trace will log everything, info will log info, warn, and error. (default "warn")
+  -maxrequests int
+        The maximum number of requests accepted from one client per one second interval. (default 1) -ratelimit
-  -secretkey string
+        Enable and disable rate limiting. (default true) -secretkey string
         Secret Key
   -summonapi string